-LAFCO shall review the selection of its independent auditor in the following circumstances:
+The Commission shall review the selection of LAFCO's independent auditor in the following circumstances:

-- (1) Anytime there is dissatisfaction with the services of the current firm; or, - (2) The Auditor shall be changed at least every five years to ensure competitive pricing and a high quality of service.
-San Bernardino LAFCO may participate with other LAFCOs for a joint Request for Proposal (RFP) for auditing services.

-6. RESERVE POLICY (Adopted April 21, 2011, Amended October 22, 2014, Amended May 20, 2020; Amended May 15, 2024)
+- (1) Anytime there is dissatisfaction from the Commission or LAFCO staff with the services of the current auditor; or, - (2) The auditor shall be changed at least every five years to ensure competitive pricing and a high quality of service.
+San Bernardino LAFCO may participate with other LAFCOs for a joint Request for Proposal (RFP) for auditing services. - 6.
+RESERVE POLICY (Adopted April 21, 2011, Amended October 22, 2014, Amended May 20, 2020; Amended May 15, 2024)

-The Commission will require the maintenance of three separate reserves which shall be funded as a part of the annual budget adoption process as follows:
+The Commission shall maintain four separate reserves which shall be funded as a part of the annual budget adoption process as follows:

-- A. The balance of San Bernardino LAFCO employee compensated absences at February 1 of each fiscal year shall be funded and placed in a committed reserve account in the following fiscal year budget; - B. Annually the Commission shall set aside a minimum of \$200,000 in an assigned reserve account for payment of potential litigation or other special need; and, - C. A committed reserve shall set aside funds for future payment of the extra pay period that occurs every tenth year. - D. Annually, the Commission shall set funds generally equal to the amount of application revenues received the prior fiscal year.

-7. RECORDS RETENTION POLICY (Adopted October 21, 2009, Amended March 21, 2018)
+- A. The balance of San Bernardino LAFCO employee compensated absences as of February 1 of each fiscal year shall be funded and placed in a committed reserve account in the following fiscal year budget; - B. Annually the Commission shall set aside a minimum of \$200,000 in an assigned reserve account for payment of potential litigation or other special needs; and, - C. A committed reserve shall set aside funds for future payment of the extra pay period that occurs every tenth year. - D. Annually, the Commission shall set funds generally equal to the amount of application revenues received the prior fiscal year. - 7.
+RECORDS RETENTION POLICY (Adopted October 21, 2009, Amended March 21, 2018) - A. Purpose

-It is the policy of this Commission to retain San Bernardino LAFCO's records of proceedings, electronic communications and financial documents and records in accordance with the Records Retention Schedule outlined below.
+It is the policy of this Commission to retain San Bernardino LAFCO's records of proceedings, electronic communications and financial documents and records in accordance with the Records Retention